nyurik/lexicator/README.md

 # lexicator
 Imports Wiktionary's grammatical data into Wikidata

+## ATTENTION
+This description is outdated and needs to be rewritten.
+The [main.py](main.py) needs some love too.

 ## Usage

 Install Python 3.7 or later, clone this repo, and run these commands: